Best Home and Contents Insurance

 Types of content insurance

-Content insurance is broken down into two main policy categories: policies that compensate for the value of your belongings and another type that replaces your possessions with new items - this is called new-for-old.
+Content insurance is broken down into two main policy categories: policies that compensate for the value of your belongings and another type that replaces your possessions with new items, which is called new-for-old.
 This type of insurance is typically more expensive than the previous kind.

 Value of your belongings